cis163-gvsu/w22-classmaterial/misc-files/lec-demos/searching/searching-activity.md

 ## Task 1

-The previous code we looked at was called "linear search".
+Think about the idea of searching and how we can implement it -- the most obvous solution (and probably the one that comes to mind is to just walk down an array, from start to end, looking for the desired element.
+This is known as "linear search".
-It just walks down the array, from start to end, looking for the desired element.
 It does not care about the order of the elements in the array.

 If the input array was sorted, is there a way